neuronumcybernetics/neuronum/README.md

 ---

 ### **About Neuronum**
-Neuronum empowers developers to build & connect apps, services, and devices into serverless networks that automate data exchange in real time
+Neuronum empowers developers to build & connect apps, services, and devices into serverless networks to automate real time data exchange

 ### **Features**